 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Lucas C. Townsend is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Appellate and Constitutional Law and Intellectual Property practice groups.
+Lucas Townsend is a litigation partner in the Washington, D.C. office, and a member of the firm’s Appellate and Constitutional Law, Administrative Law, Class Action, and Intellectual Property practice groups.

-Before joining the firm, Mr. Townsend served as a law clerk to the Honorable Samuel A. Alito, Jr. of the Supreme Court of the United States, the Honorable Maryanne Trump Barry of the United States Court of Appeals for the Third Circuit, and the Honorable Harold A. Ackerman of the United States District Court for the District of New Jersey.
-Mr. Townsend also served as an Attorney Adviser in the United States Department of Justice, National Security Division, from 2007 to 2009.
+Before joining the firm, Lucas served as a law clerk to the Honorable Samuel A. Alito, Jr. of the Supreme Court of the United States, the Honorable Maryanne Trump Barry of the United States Court of Appeals for the Third Circuit, and the Honorable Harold A. Ackerman of the United States District Court for the District of New Jersey.
+Lucas also served as an Attorney Adviser in the United States Department of Justice, National Security Division, from 2007 to 2009.

 Seton Hall University - 2004 Juris Doctor